 False statement: I don’t need an estate plan until I’m old.

-Fact: If you’re starting your working life, have a family and/or dependent children, own a home, or have investments or assets, it’s never too soon.
-If something should happen suddenly to bring death or incapacitation, your assets and finances could be tied up for years and your spouse and children could suffer greatly.
+There are certain factors here to consider.
+Have you started working life?
+Do you have a family and/or dependent children?
+Also, do you own a home, or have investments or assets?
+If so, it’s never too soon.
+Something could happen suddenly to bring death or incapacitation.
+And, your assets and finances could be tied up for years and your spouse and children could suffer greatly.

 Get Estate Planning Facts & Learn How You Can Protect Your Family

-To get the facts and begin the estate planning process, speak with our caring team at Bolinger Law Firm in St. Louis.
+Get the facts and begin the estate planning process.
+Speak with our caring team at Bolinger Law Firm in St. Louis.
 We provide many estate planning options like a medical directive or living will, a regular will and/or trust, power of attorney, charitable giving and asset protection, probate administration and non-probate transfers, how to minimize your estate taxes, and so much more.